XTX33/Tillerstead-main/scripts/COPILOT.md

 2. `chore: stabilize layouts/includes`
 3. `feat: content or messaging improvement`

+(Ref: `/.ai/OUTPUT_RULES.md`)

 ---

 ## Long-Term View

-This site should:
+This site must:

-- Age well
+- Age well and remain defensible
-- Remain defensible years later
-- Reflect professional restraint
+- Reflect professional restraint and technical authority
 - Serve as a public record of judgment and workmanship

-Copilot is not a marketer here.
-Copilot is a **caretaker of a professional reputation**.
+Copilot is a **caretaker of professional reputation**, not a marketer.

 ---